-D.C.-area forecast: Heavy snow this morning, with roads turning hazardous
+Updates: Heavy snow developing, road conditions to deteriorate

 Heavy snow is possible for a time this morning as a strong winter storm takes a nearly ideal track to paste the region.
 The snow may make travel difficult and hazardous, covering roads and dropping visibility to less than a quarter of a mile.
 We’ll enjoy a couple of sunny but cold days in the storm’s wake through midweek before another chance of snow, ice or rain Thursday night.

 Today (Monday): Snow, heavy at times, is expected this morning — some sleet could mix with the snow south and southeast of the District.
 This storm is a fast mover, so the snow should taper off by early to midafternoon in the immediate area and mid- to late afternoon in our eastern areas.
-Accumulation of 3 to 6 inches is most probable in the immediate area, but 5 to 9 inches could fall in our southern areas.
+Accumulation of 4 to 8 inches is most probable in the immediate area, but 5 to 10 inches could fall in our southern areas.
 Locally, heavier “boom” amounts are possible.
-Snow amounts will decrease north of the Beltway and may cut off abruptly toward northern Maryland.
+Snow amounts will decrease quickly north of the Beltway and may cut off abruptly toward northern Maryland.
 Temperatures should spend much of the day in the upper 20s and low 30s, and it feels colder, with winds from the north at 10 to 20 mph gusting up to 25 to 35 mph.
 Confidence: Medium

 Tonight: Skies clear, and it’s very cold.
 Lows are within a few degrees of 20 in most spots, with quite a few areas dipping into the teens.
 This will cause any slushy spots to refreeze overnight.
 Winds are light from the northwest.
 Confidence: Medium-High